Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_counts/README.md

 ## Identifying the Distribution Family for you Hypothesis Test

 It is especially important to identify the correct statistical distribution for your **response variable**, so the plots above can be used to help with identifying the correct distribution family for that.
+But realize that it's the distribution of the errors in the mdoel that matter.

 Here are some rules of thumb:
 * Binomial
 	* if your unit of observation falls into one of two categories, such as Male or Female, then your data is binomial
 	* percentage and proportion data that can be converted to count data is binomial
+* Poisson
+	* if your resposne variable is counts, this is a good place to start
+* Gamma
+	* if your response variable is continuous and is not pct or bounded by zero and one, this is a good place to start

 ---

 ## Make Visualization of Hypothesis Test

-Here we will test for the effect of size on the sex of _Halichores scapularis_ among different locations.
+Here we will test for the effect of MPA and depth on the mean `max_n`.

 ![](Rplot06.png)
 Fig 7.
 Plots of amplification success rate vs. primer concentration.
 Each point is a PCR library and is jittered by 0.025 both vertically and horizontally.
 Fit lines are logistic.